 Later, in a private meeting, before Oberyn’s three imprisoned daughters, Prince Doran makes Ellaria swear fealty to him or forfeit her life.
 With tears in her eyes, she kisses his hand.
 But I think it’s clear that Ellaria has no intentions of abandoning her mission to make the Lannisters suffer for Oberyn’s death.
 She pays Jamie a visit and confesses that her hatred does not lie with Marcella or with Jamie, because they have nothing to do with what happened.

 I think this was just a big sign indicating that she is going for Cersei directly.
 Unfortunately, no one in Dorne is aware that Cersei is stuck in a dirty cell with no water.
 I just can’t imagine how Ellaria hopes to take on the Lannisters now.
-Could their be a future assassination of Prince Doran?
-Although he is family, it’s possible that his death could be a last resort.
+Could there be a future assassination of Prince Doran?
+Although he is family, it’s possible that his death could be the last resort.
 Will the Sand sisters make a trip to Westeros?

 Daenerys attends the final tournament of the fighting pits, a huge celebration of sorts, beside her betrothed.
-On the other side, her new council, Tyrion, sits and watches as the men before them fight gruesomely to their death.
+On the other side, her new council, Tyrion, sits and watches as the men fight gruesomely to their death.
 When Jorah takes to the stage, he declares in Vallaryian that he is fighting for his queen.
 No surprise there.

 Jorah wins the fight.
 Barely.
 And then, for a split second, you begin to think that Jorah has lost his mind.
 Which could be possible, since he is destined to become a stone man.
-Jorah picks up a a spear and throws it in Dany’s direction.
+Jorah picks up a spear and throws it in Dany’s direction.
 It misses her head by an inch and gets lodged in the chest of a Harpy.
 Jorah is not close to losing it yet, he is still dedicated to his Queen.

 The entire stadium is covered in Harpys.
 They all attack, sparing no one: women, men, Unsullied, everyone was getting a knife to the throat or chest.
-Dany’s body guards, including Daario, look for an escape route and find that they are trapped within the coliseum.
+Dany’s bodyguards, including Daario, look for an escape route and find that they are trapped within the Coliseum.
 Dany’s betrothed is killed before he could help her escape.
 She has no choice but to take Jorah’s hand for protection.
 Retreating to the middle of the field, Dany and Missandei look around as they are surrounded by an entire stadium of Harpys.
-Their only help is the few unsullied that survived, Daario, Jorah, and Tyrion.
+Their only help is the few Unsullied that survived, Daario, Jorah, and Tyrion.

 It really looked like the end.
 I couldn’t figure out how they could save themselves from so many enemies.
 Dany closed her eyes and held Missandei’s hand, resigning herself to the death that she was sure was coming.
 She forgot she’s the mother of dragons.
 Drogon flys into the stadium from the skies, knowing that his mother was in trouble.